Git

-Git (/gɪt/) is a distributed version control system that tracks changes in any set of computer files, usually used for coordinating work among programmers collaboratively developing source code during software development.
-Its goals include speed, data integrity, and support for distributed, non-linear workflows (thousands of parallel branches running on different systems).
+Git (/gɪt/) is a distributed version control software system that is capable of managing versions of source code or data.
+It is often used to control source code by programmers who are developing software collaboratively.

+Design goals of Git include speed, data integrity, and support for distributed, non-linear workflows—thousands of parallel branches running on different computers.

-Git was originally authored by Linus Torvalds in 2005 for development of the Linux kernel, with other kernel developers contributing to its initial development.
-Since 2005, Junio Hamano has been the core maintainer.
-As with most other distributed version control systems, and unlike most client–server systems, every Git directory on every computer is a full-fledged repository with complete history and full version-tracking abilities, independent of network access or a central server.
-Git is free and open-source software distributed under the GPL-2.0-only license.
+As with most other distributed version control systems, and unlike most client–server systems, Git maintains a local copy of the entire repository, also known as the "repo", with history and version-tracking abilities, independent of network access or a central server.
+A repository is stored on each computer in a standard directory with additional, hidden files to provide version control capabilities.
+Git provides features to synchronize changes between repositories that share history; for asynchronous collaboration, this extends to repositories on remote machines.
+Although all repositories (with the same history) are peers, developers often use a central server to host a repository to hold an integrated copy.

+Git is free and open-source software shared under the GPL-2.0-only license.

+Git was originally created by Linus Torvalds for version control in the development of the Linux kernel.
+The trademark "Git" is registered by the Software Freedom Conservancy.

+Today, Git is the version control system most commonly used by software developers.
+It is the most popular distributed version control system, with nearly 95% of developers reporting it as their primary version control system as of 2022.
+It is the most widely used source-code management tool among professional developers.
+There are offerings of Git repository services, including GitHub, SourceForge, Bitbucket and GitLab.

 History

-Git development began in April 2005, after many developers of the Linux kernel gave up access to BitKeeper, a proprietary source-control management (SCM) system that they had been using to maintain the project since 2002.
-The copyright holder of BitKeeper, Larry McVoy, had withdrawn free use of the product after claiming that Andrew Tridgell had created SourcePuller by reverse engineering the BitKeeper protocols.
-The same incident also spurred the creation of another version-control system, Mercurial.
+Torvalds started developing Git in April 2005 after the free license for BitKeeper, the proprietary source-control management (SCM) system used for Linux kernel development since 2002, was revoked for Linux.
+The copyright holder of BitKeeper, Larry McVoy, claimed that Andrew Tridgell had created SourcePuller by reverse engineering the BitKeeper protocols.
+The same incident also spurred the creation of Mercurial, another version-control system.

-Linus Torvalds wanted a distributed system that he could use like BitKeeper, but none of the available free systems met his needs.
-Torvalds cited an example of a source-control management system needing 30 seconds to apply a patch and update all associated metadata, and noted that this would not scale to the needs of Linux kernel development, where synchronizing with fellow maintainers could require 250 such actions at once.
+Torvalds wanted a distributed system that he could use like BitKeeper, but none of the available free systems met his needs.
+He cited an example of a source-control management system needing 30 seconds to apply a patch and update all associated metadata, and noted that this would not scale to the needs of Linux kernel development, where synchronizing with fellow maintainers could require 250 such actions at once.
 For his design criterion, he specified that patching should take no more than three seconds, and added three more goals: